pan-roy/pan-roy.github.io/_posts/2024-03-27-transactions-api.md

 Similar to what we achieved with trial balances, we now have a functional file for transactions.

 Until now, our focus has been solely on extracting information from Xero.
 However, what if we want to automate data uploads to Xero instead?
-In our next walkthrough, we'll delve into a practical example involving the automation of manual journal preparation, a crucial task for financial accountants.
+In our next walkthrough, we will delve into a practical example involving the automation of manual journal preparation, a crucial task for financial accountants.